Stacy Carmichael, Ph.D., ABPP

 Vista Parisoe-McSkulin PhD, CCDVC, is a Christian Clinical Counselor who has been in practice for over 20 years.
 She is a 2005 graduate from Florida Christian University in Orlando Florida.
 Dr. V is a Licensed Clinical Counselor and Certified Temperament Counselor since 2004 by the National Christian Counselors Association.

-She is married with 5 children and 9 grandchildren, her interests are music, travel, boating and spending time with family and friends.
+She has 3 children and 8 grandchildren, her interests are music, travel, boating and spending time with family and friends.

 Lila Carder, MA, CCC-SLP